Freshers (British TV series)

-Freshers is a reality documentary series that airs on ITV2.
+Freshers is a British reality documentary series that airs on ITV2.
 The series follows a group of freshers in their early days at university, showing how they adapt to life away from home, exploring how they make friends and study.
 The first series was filmed in 2013 at the University of Bedfordshire and its success led ITV to renew it for a second series.
-The follow up series was filmed at Swansea University in Wales at the start of the 2014–15 academic year.
+The follow-up series was filmed at Swansea University in Wales at the start of the 2014–15 academic year.